Stock Market Investments and GDP

 Third, including stock market investments in GDP could create a double-counting problem.
 GDP already includes the value of the goods and services that companies produce.
 If stock market investments were also included in GDP, this would essentially be counting the same thing twice.

-Read More How to invest in oatly stock
+Read More Can you invest in fila clothing stock

 ### Conclusion